Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 1. Fork and then clone the repo.
 > [!NOTE]
 > If you do not intend to contribute to this repo, you can just download the workspace tempalte (fmwt file).
-2. Unzip to your desired destination and open the FME workspace template (fmwt) file using Data Interoperability workbench app.
+2. Unzip to your desired destination and open the ExportSubnetworkV6.fmwt FME workspace template (fmwt) file using Data Interoperability workbench app.
+You can also double-click to open.
 > [!NOTE]
+> a.
+Since this template includes a cache, you would able to run and view the data that was used for the solution, without being ocnnected to the configured utility  network.
-> The solution is meant as a guide.
-The provided workspace will not run without configuring your own enterprise utility network dataset correctly.
+> b.
+However, the solution is meant as a guide.
+The provided workspace will not run your own enterprise utility network dataset correctly without any re-configuration.

+3. Re-configure the workspace to your own utility network.
+> [!IMPORTANT]
+> a.
 The token getter is configured to work with Basic authentication using the UN owner account username and password.
 If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the [ESRIOnlineTokenGetter](https://hub.safe.com/publishers/bruceharold/transformers/esrionlinetokengetter) will need to be replaced by an HTTPCaller using that new web connection.
-3. Re-configure the workspace to your own utility network.
-> [!IMPORTANT]
-> If the query string parameters of the Export Subnetwork is configured sufficiently for the destination data, there is no further configuration needed.<br/>
+> b.
+If the query string parameters configuration - [### see below](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20only/ExportSubnetworkOnly.md#query-string-parameters) - of this solution sufficiently for the destination data, there is no further configuration needed.<br/>

 Optional:
 4. Reconfigure the following Query String parameters of the Export Subnetwork HTTPCaller below <br/>